A Survey on Causal Discovery: Theory and Practice: Introduction

 \subsection{Related Works}

 To the best of our knowledge, six different surveys on causal discovery were published from 2019 to 2022.
-In particular, \cite{nogueira2022methods} acted as a \emph{meta-survey} by checking the contents covered by the others against five topics, namely: theory, data, software, metrics and examples.
+In particular, \cite{nogueira2022methods} acted as a \emph{meta-survey} by checking the contents covered by the others concerning five topics, namely: theory, data, software, metrics and examples.
 A modified version of this checklist can be found in Table \ref{tab:meta_survey}, which was adapted for a direct comparison with the structure of our survey.

-While every contribution provided adequate background knowledge and theoretical definitions involving the fundamental aspects of causal discovery, only few examples \cite{glymour2019review, moraffah2021causal, nogueira2021causal} reported evaluation data sets or metrics, and just two of them listed both \cite{moraffah2021causal, nogueira2022methods}.
-The landscape is even more fragmented when observed from a practical point of view: only two contributions \cite{nogueira2021causal, nogueira2022methods} presented and discussed the availability of software tools to perform the described procedures, thus hindering the applicability of causal discovery to researchers approaching for the first time to this topic.
+While every contribution provided adequate background knowledge and theoretical definitions involving the fundamental aspects of causal discovery, only a few examples \cite{glymour2019review, moraffah2021causal, nogueira2021causal} reported evaluation datasets or metrics, and just two of them listed both \cite{moraffah2021causal, nogueira2022methods}.
+The landscape is even more fragmented when observed from a practical point of view: only two contributions \cite{nogueira2021causal, nogueira2022methods} presented and discussed the availability of software tools to perform the described procedures, thus hindering the applicability of causal discovery to researchers approaching this topic for the first time.

-In particular, the work from \cite{guo2021survey} provides some insights on the discovery procedure from a deep-learning point of view.
-Authors in \cite{moraffah2021causal} tackled the problem of recovering the causal graph from time series data sets, while \cite{glymour2019review} restricted its attention to the most famous techniques.
+In particular, the contributions from \mbox{\cite{guo2021survey, vowels2021d}} provide insights on the discovery procedure using machine learning, deep learning and reinforcement learning approaches.
+Authors in \cite{moraffah2021causal} tackled the problem of recovering the causal graph from time-series datasets, while \cite{glymour2019review} restricted its attention to the most famous techniques.
 Moreover, \cite{nogueira2021causal} presented a general survey on the topic without a proper {\em interventional} section, as for \cite{scholkopf2021toward} in the latent case.
-Finally, \cite{nogueira2022methods} covers causal inference and causal discovery from a high-level perspective, which is opposed to our in-depth approach focused on structural learning only.
+Researchers in \mbox{\cite{malinsky2018causal}} focused on a high-level overview of the methods to provide a general guide for practical applications.
+Finally, if the reader is interested in gaining a high-level perspective that investigates the interplay between causal inference and causal discovery, the content of \mbox{\cite{nogueira2022methods}} is preferred, opposed to our in-depth approach exclusively focused on causal discovery.